SphereStacking/plexr/README.md

 ## 🏗️ Project Status

 Plexr is currently in active development.
-We're working towards a stable v1.0 release.
+This project was created through vibe coding sessions, and we're working towards a stable v1.0 release.

+### Currently Implemented
 - [x] Core execution engine
 - [x] Shell executor
-- [x] SQL executor
 - [x] State management
+- [x] Basic CLI commands (execute, validate, status, reset)
+- [x] YAML configuration parsing
+- [x] Dependency resolution

+### In Progress / Not Yet Implemented
+- [ ] SQL executor (documented but not implemented)
-- [ ] Platform detection
+- [ ] Platform detection (partial implementation)
 - [ ] Interactive help system
 - [ ] Plugin system
+- [ ] Transaction mode
+- [ ] Some advanced features described in documentation

+**Important**: While the documentation describes the complete vision for Plexr, not all features are currently implemented.
+The core functionality for basic execution plans is working, but advanced features like SQL executors, transaction modes, and some platform-specific handling may not be available yet.

 ## 🤝 Contributing